marcomilon/ezphp/README.md

 EzPHP is an alternative to Xamp/Wamp.
 EzPHP is the easiest way to setup a PHP development environment for learning PHP programming on Windows.

+The scope of this project is to provide a single .exe file that will get you a PHP developing server.

 ![EzPHP](https://raw.githubusercontent.com/marcomilon/ezphp/master/ezphp.png)

 ### Installation